Stages of Labor — What Happens from First Contraction to Birth

 This is usually when you’ll head to the hospital or birth center, if you’re not there already.
 The 5-1-1 rule is a common guideline: go when contractions are 5 minutes apart, last 1 minute each, and have been consistent for 1 hour.

-During active labor, coping strategies become essential.
+During active labor, coping strategies really matter.
 Breathing exercises — slow, rhythmic breathing during and between contractions — help activate the parasympathetic nervous system and keep your muscles from tensing against the contractions.
 Movement, position changes, counter-pressure on the lower back, warm water, and hypnobirthing techniques are all effective tools.
 This is often the point when some women decide to get an epidural or use other pain relief.

 Transition